 The course includes an overnight group retreat and a community service component.

-Information for Spring 2018 coming soon, contact our Associate Chaplain Steve Kocher with questions.
+Contact our Associate Chaplain Steve Kocher with questions.